 WHAT IF I HAVE SOME RETIREMENT ASSETS AND OWN MY HOME, WHAT ARE THE COSTS AND OPTIONS FOR NURSING HOME CARE AND HOW IS THIS FUNDED?

-Different retirement communities are developed at different price points (i.e. high end luxury communities to moderately priced communities).
-Residents can enter in an independent living setting (apartment or cottage), and can increase care to assisted living when needed, and on to skilled nursing care when required.
-There are advantageous and disadvantageous for different pricing plans.
+Different retirement communities are developed at different price points (i.e. high-end luxury communities to moderately priced communities).
+Residents can enter an independent living setting (apartment or cottage) and can increase care to assisted living when needed, and on to skilled nursing care when required.
+There are advantages and disadvantageous to different pricing plans.
 A Type A contract includes a higher entrance fee and higher monthly fee, but this fee is set, even if more expensive skilled nursing care is provided later.
-A Type B Contract has a lower fees, but the number of days for advanced care are limited, after those days are exhausted, the regular daily fee rate is assessed.
-A fee-for-service or Type C contract is a pay as you go system.
+A Type B Contract has lower fees, but the number of days for advanced care is limited, after those days are exhausted, the regular daily fee rate is assessed.
+A fee-for-service or Type C contract is a pay-as-you-go system.
 This type of structure is beneficial for residents who would like to take advantage of the independent living facility, but do not anticipate long durations requiring assisted living or skilled nursing care.
 If someone has Long Term Care insurance, a Type B or C contract often makes the most sense.
-Obviously, each situation is different and depends on the age, health, economic resources, insurance and goals of each resident.
+Obviously, each situation is different and depends on the age, health, economic resources, insurance, and goals of each resident.
 Again, there are many resources available to help consumers make informed decisions and find a facility that is best suited to each person's economic circumstances.